Scroll down

 Once a member of staff has received a report from Access to Work this should be sent to the Access to Work team as soon as possible, on the below email address:

-The IHW Team will discuss the suggested adjustments with the member of staff.
-Once agreed the IHW Team will purchase the elements from a central budget.
+The Inclusion Team will discuss the suggested adjustments with the member of staff.
+Once agreed the Inclusion Team will purchase the elements from a central budget.
 Physical items will be delivered to the member of staff’s area of work, software will be purchased and the member of staff will then need to raise a ticket with the IT service desk for installation, training will be purchased and the member of staff can arrange for this training to be completed at a convenient time.

 Items with recurrent costs such as transport to and from work or support workers will need to be organised by the department directly.

-Whilst the ordering and delivery process is underway the IHW Team will provide weekly updates to the member of staff and their line manager and can be contacted at any time to discuss progress.
+Whilst the ordering and delivery process is underway the Inclusion Team will provide weekly updates to the member of staff and their line manager and can be contacted at any time to discuss progress.

 Costs

 The average cost of a reasonable adjustment suggested by Access to Work is under £70.
 Staff that apply to Access to Work within their first 6 weeks of working at the Trust will have all costs fully reimbursed by Access to Work and are more likely to have the adjustments that they require in place when they start in post.
 Applications made after 6 weeks will be reimbursed at roughly 80% of the cost.
-The IHW Team will organise and request any reimbursement that is due to the trust.
+The Inclusion Team will organise and request any reimbursement that is due to the trust.

 Access to Work will also consider paying grants of up to 100% of the cost of certain types of provision, including: